ZachSaucier/click-based-rotation/README.md

 `rot-init` - The transform that the element goes to on start and after a click - defaults to `rotate(0deg)`

-`rot-start` - A function to call when the element is clicked
+`rot-start` - A function to call when the element is clicked - [demo page](http://codepen.io/Zeaklous/pen/AFEtL)

 `rot-end` - A function to call when the element is done being clicked